 Learn what Vermicomposting Worms eat and what they don’t

 Worm composting (Vermicomposting) is a form of composting in which you feed your veggie food scraps to a specific type of earthworm, red wigglers.
 What do red wiggler worms eat?
-This article will give you an overview of feeding your composting worms.
+This article will give you an overview of feeding your worms.

 For more info on getting started with worm composting check out these related articles: